aays/ldhelmet-sims/analysis/block-penalty/log.md

 queuing up 0.1 and 1.0 next - almost done!

-interesting though that block = 50 takes the longest
+interesting though that block = 50 takes the longest...

+## 15/5/2019

+block 50 is done (with rho = 2.5 taking 6 straight days)

+queuing up 100-104 and 105-109 for rho = 2.5 and block = 100 separately - and
+then we'll be done!